 30 Rockefeller Plaza

-This sweet spot is hidden in Rockefeller Center's concourse, but you shouldn't have trouble find it if you just follow your nose, which will undoubtedly lead you to this chocolate-lovers paradise.
-It's one of our favorite hot chocolate spots but it also serves ice cream, plenty of melt-in-your-mouth truffles, and more.
+This chocolate-lovers paradise is hidden in Rockefeller Center's concourse.
+If you follow your nose, you shouldn't have trouble finding it.
+It's one of our favorite hot chocolate spots, but it also serves ice cream, plenty of melt-in-your-mouth truffles, and more.

 Sprinkles Cupcake ATM

-This spot is admittedly a bit of a walk—but, hey, you could always hop on the F train—but it's worth it for a one-time adventure.
+This spot is a bit of a walk, but you could always hop on the F train—it's worth it for a one-time adventure.
 The Cupcake ATM is just as it sounds: Swipe your card, choose your flavor and marvel as it's delivered by an automatic machine.

-This post was originally published in November 2009.
+This article was first published in November 2009 but is regularly updated.